I had my story for you today (you will get it another Sunday), but such are plans of mice and men.

 The family was on its way from Bellefontaine to Milford Center.
 They had just spent the afternoon visiting Evelyn and Bernerd.

 Not surprisingly this was a very serious problem, particularly for boys ages 3 and 5.
-It the entire trip for them to arrive at the solution.
+It took the entire trip for them to arrive at the solution.

 The grandfathers were easy.
 Grandfather Combs was just over six feet tall and grandfather Goodykoontz was about six inches shorter.
 The solution was simple.